 The course is presented in two modules: in the first, the course introduces the nature of gene organisation, replication and expression in both prokaryotic and eukaryotic systems.
-The course also provides an overview of molecular technologies, which includes: including recombinant DNA techniques; standard molecular methods such as Western Blot assays, PCR, rtPCR and real time PCR.
+The course also provides an overview of molecular technologies including recombinant DNA techniques and standard molecular methods such as Western Blot assays, PCR, rtPCR and real time PCR.
 These procedures underpin state of the art research and medical diagnostic assays.
 Applications of this technology are discussed.
-In the second module course explores the nature of cellular ultra structure; protein post-translational modification and targeting; vesicle transport in cells; and regulation of the cell cycle.
+In the second module the course explores the nature of cellular ultrastructure; protein post-translational modification and targeting; vesicle transport in cells; regulation of the cell cycle and apoptosis.

 On completion of this course students will be able to:

 - demonstrate an understanding of the current concepts of DNA structure maintenance and repair;

 - explain the basic processes involved in gene replication, transcription and translation in both prokaryotic and eukaryotic systems;

 - demonstrate an understanding of basic tools used in recombinant DNA technology including: enzymes, plasmids and techniques for cloning and characterisation;

 - demonstrate the practical use of a range of basic molecular techniques including Western Blot, PCR, rtPCR and real time PCR;

 - demonstrate a basic understanding of post-translational protein modification;

 - demonstrate an understanding of the cytoskeleton and the structure, function and maintenance of cell organelles;

 - demonstrate an understanding of cellular trafficking, cell cycle control mechanisms and apoptosis.